zwave-js/node-zwave-js/docs/getting-started/telemetry.md

 ## Usage statistics

 In order to gain insight how `zwave-js` is used, which manufacturers and devices are most prevalent and where to best focus our efforts in order to improve `zwave-js` the most, we collect statistics.
 That is **if the application developer has opted in** to this functionality.
-Since this data may seem more sensitive, we are extra careful - therefore we've built our own metrics stack which is self-hosted next to the Sentry instances.
+Since this data may seem more sensitive, we are extra careful - therefore we've built our own statistics stack which is self-hosted next to the Sentry instances.
 The reports include the following data:

 -   The **hash** of the network's home id.
 This is used to distinguish the individual networks.
 The hash cannot be reversed to reconstruct the home id.
 -   The application that uses `zwave-js` and its version.